while1618/endeavouros-setup/README.md

 - Download [EndeavourOS](https://endeavouros.com/) from the official website and start the installation.
 - I recommend that you pick `Online` installation and go with `No Desktop`.

-Once the installation is done, login to your system, clone this repository and start the setup script
+Once the installation is done, login to your system, clone this repository and run `setup.sh`:

 ```
 $ git clone https://github.com/while1618/endeavouros-setup.git